 He's even left his mark on the Broadway stage, spending almost two and a half years playing the title role in Will Rogers Follies, both in New York City and on the national tour, eliciting high praise from theater critics and fans.

-Unsurprisingly, Davis has received numerous accolades during his rich and busy career, which has spanned nearly half a century.
+Unsurprisingly, Davis received numerous accolades during his rich and busy career, which has spanned nearly half a century.
 Some of his earliest honors included the Academy of Country Music's Entertainer of the Year Award in 1974 and the inaugural People's Choice Award for Favorite Male Singer in 1975.
-Besides the Songwriters Hall of Fame, Davis has also been inducted into the Georgia Music Hall of Fame, The Texas Country Music Hall of Fame, The Texas Heritage Songwriters' Association and The Nashville Songwriters Hall of Fame.
+Besides the Songwriters Hall of Fame, Davis was also inducted into the Georgia Music Hall of Fame, The Texas Country Music Hall of Fame, The Texas Heritage Songwriters' Association and The Nashville Songwriters Hall of Fame.
 In 2014, Priscilla Presley presented him with the Texas Film Hall of Fame's Soundtrack Award.
 In 2015, Davis was named a BMI Icon at the organization's 63rd Annual Country Awards.

-Davis has used his celebrity status to bring about positive change, supporting charitable organizations such as the FAME Girls' Ranch and Pasadena's Humane Society, among others.
+Davis used his celebrity status to bring about positive change, supporting charitable organizations such as the FAME Girls' Ranch and Pasadena's Humane Society, among others.
 He has a star on Hollywood Boulevard's Walk of Fame as well as a very special tribute: Mac Davis Lane, a street named in his honor in Lubbock, Texas, his hometown.